Martin Lewis warns against crucial pension mistake as he shares top tips for savers

 The money expert advises that anyone considering the move gets free one-on-one advice from Money Helper (if under 50) or Pension Wise (if over 50).
 Both are government-backed services.

-Here are more top pension tips backed by the money saving expert:
+Here are more top pension tips backed by the money saving expert in his most recent weekly email:

 1. Pensions are saved from pre-tax income